aislab-hevs/recipe_gpt/README.md

 | raw_text             | The original text extracted from query to OpenAI's GPT models                                                                                             | Multiline-text       |
 |                      |                                                                                                                                                           |                      |

-## Using RecipeGPT to get recipe ideas

-#TODO: Add documentation to this section

 ## Using RecipeGPT to complete recipe information